If you’re like most Americans, you probably had to take out student loans to pay for your college education.

 To start the debt snowball method, use the following steps:

 - List all of your debts in ascending order, beginning with your smallest debt and work your way up to your largest debt.
 If two debts are very close in size, list the debt with the highest interest rate first.

 - Commit to paying the minimum balance on all of your loans and divert all excess cash to your smallest balance.

 - As soon as your smallest loan has been paid in full, continue onto the next smallest loan.
-Continue to pay the minimum balance on all of your outstanding loans and divert your excess income to the second smallest loan, then the third, then the fourth.
+Continue to pay the minimum balance on all your outstanding loans and divert your excess income to the second smallest loan, then the third, then the fourth.

 The debt snowball method lists debts in order of principal amount instead of interest percentage.
-This means that you may end up paying slightly more over time when using the snowball method because your largest loan may also have the highest interest rate and be paid off last.
+This means that you may end up paying slightly more over time when using the snowball method because your largest loan may also have the highest interest rate and get paid off last.

 However, if you’re the type of person that needs to see that you’re making progress towards eliminating your debts in order to stay motivated, the debt snowball method might be worth the extra interest.

 Method 3: Use the Debt Avalanche Method

 The debt avalanche method means you’ll pay off your loans in order of interest amount instead of debt size.
 To use the debt avalanche method, take the following steps: